RedStoneMango/Mangrypt/README.md

 # 🔐 Mangrypt

-> ⚠️ **This is the development branch of _Mangrypt_.
-It is actively evolving and may undergo significant changes.
-Critical bugs and instability are possible at any time.**
->
-> ⚠️ **For a more stable (though possibly less feature-rich) version of the app, please refer to the project's [main branch](https://github.com/RedStoneMango/Mangrypt/tree/main).**

 **Mangrypt** is a user-friendly encryption application designed to protect sensitive user data.
 It supports encryption for text, images, audio, and video, storing data in individually encrypted `.mgvault` files for easy management.

 ---